Utility Bills & Payment

 For more information on billing and payment options - explore the topics below.

 The City of Berkley is committed to provide safe and reliable water and transportation/treatment of sewer to all users of the system.
 Water and sewer charges should generate enough funds to cover wholesale obligations, debt service, operating costs, equipment and future capital improvements.
 Below are the current charges listed on the quarterly water/sewer service invoice along with a brief explanation of those fees.

 Please note Berkley continues to have very competitive rates for municipal utilities.
 An annual survey of southeast Oakland County communities shows Berkley remains below the average for total charges (see SOCWA website for more details at http://www.socwa.org/ and click on “Water & Sewage Rate Survey” on the right side of the homepage).

-3. Per the recommendation of the City auditors, the ready to serve charge (fixed) was reduced and the water and sanitary charge (variable) were increased.
-This offsetting change in rate structure will provide the end user with more control over the charges.
+- Per the recommendation of the City auditors, the ready to serve charge (fixed) was reduced and the water and sanitary charge (variable) was increased.
+This offsetting change in rate structure will provide the end user with more control over charges.

 How to Pay Your Bill Automatically

 Save time and money by having your water/sewer bill payments automatically debited from your checking or savings account without having to write checks.

 - Enrollment is easy!
 Simply complete steps 1-4 on the Direct Payment Enrollment Form and return the completed, signed form to Public Works.